 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for The Descent can be found here.

-No. Descent is an original screenplay written and directed by English film-maker Neil Marshall.
+Descent is based on an original screenplay written and directed by English film-maker Neil Marshall.
 A sequel, The Descent: Part 2, followed in 2009.